-After lunch, we made it in the pouring rain to Klungkung.
+After lunch, we made it to Klungkung in the pouring rain.
 The name alone is so pretty and sounds like a tune played on one of those exotic Gamelan instruments.

 The Kingdom of Klungkung was the largest and most important of the nine kingdoms in Bali between the late 17th and early 20th centuries.